Ask an Archivist

 - Divorce records after 1976 are held by the Federal Circuit Court of Australia.

-We hold patient records from state-run mental health facilities.
+We hold historical patient records from state-run mental health facilities.
 Patient identifying records are open to public access after 110 years.

 - Find out more about Mental Health Records